 Jaisalmer Packages

-Reviewed by Thrillophilia Jaisalmer Operations Team
+Reviewed by Thrillophilia Operational Team

-Updated as of April 2026
+Updated as of June 2026

+Depending on the itinerary and accommodation tier, Jaisalmer tour packages scale from standard desert camp stays to luxury tent experiences deep in the dunes.
 Our destination experts curate your customised itinerary with the help of AI tools to offer you the best plans based on your needs.

 Thrillophilia's support does not stop at booking.
 From confirming camp location, safari inclusions, and transfer timings before payment to providing 24/7 on-ground assistance, every detail is handled carefully.

-- Duration: 5-15 days
+- Duration: 6-15 days

-- Inclusions: Hotel stays in Jaisalmer, Jodhpur, Jaipur, and Udaipur depending on the circuit, intercity transfers, camel or jeep safari experiences, cultural programs, and accommodation as per your selected package.
+- Inclusions: Hotel stays in Jaisalmer, Jodhpur, Jaipur, and Udaipur, depending on the circuit, intercity transfers, camel or jeep safari experiences, cultural programs, and accommodation as per your selected package.

 - Thrillophilia Support: Fully customisable itineraries and 24/7 on-ground support.